mre/endler.dev/content/2023/move-fast-rust/index.md

 }
 ```

-A glance at this diff will show the difference.
-To understand the intricacies of
-this project, here's a more comprehensive look.
+To understand the intricacies of this project, [here's a more comprehensive
+look](/2022/readable).

 ## Control and Safety

 Initially, I was concerned that annotating my code for infrastructure would
 cause vendor lock-in.
 I wanted to retain full control over my project.
 Want to
 move away?
 The Shuttle macros get rid of the boilerplate, so I could just remove
-the 2 annotations I’ve added.
-Shuttle's code is also open source, so I could
+the 2 annotations I’ve added and get the original code back.
+Shuttle's code is
-even set up your self-hosted instance -- although I don't want to.
+also open source, so I could even set up your self-hosted instance &mdash;
+although I wouldn't want to.

 ## The True Cost of DIY Infrastructure